evronylab/HiDEF-seq/docs/slurm_configuration.md

 ## Configuration of the HiDEF-seq pipeline for the SLURM cluster
 HiDEF-seq and its wrapper script that runs the pipeline needs to be configured for the SLURM cluster, per these instructions.
+The typical installation time is approximately two hours.

 ### A. Download HiDEF-seq docker/singularity image:
 - Download with singularity: ```singularity pull docker://gevrony/hidef-seq:1.1```